shimaamamdouh/shimaamamdouh/README.md

 ## Hi there 👋, My name is Shimaa Mamdouh.
 ## A passionate Report Analyst from Egypt.

-- 🔭 I’m currently working on Market Basket Analysis Using Association Mining Rule.
+- 🔭 I’m currently working on **Power BI, Excel and learning Python, Azure Databricks**.
-- 🌱 I’m currently learning the 365 data analyst career track.
+- ✅ Design creative and powerful/dynamic Power BI Dashboards
-- 👯 I’m looking to collaborate on data analysis projects.
+- 👯 I’m looking to collaborate on **data analysis projects**.
+- 👨‍💻 Accept Freelancing Work and Remote Job.
 - 📫 How to reach me: shimaamamdouh9991@gmail.com